This article on HR Leadership was originally published in June 2017. All relevant statistics and copy were updated as of December 2020.

 An HR manager is hired to be a leader in a department responsible for both the organization and the employees in it.
 This is a big responsibility with several moving parts, but an efficient HR manager can perform multiple roles to fill the gaps.
 How do HR pros who seem to “do it all” manage everything without skipping a beat?
 They know these crucial things:

-Successful HR managers think strategically which helps lead their own department and aligns company goals with those of the teams, departments, and individuals they serve.
+Successful HR managers think strategically which helps lead their own department and align company goals with those of the teams, departments, and individuals they serve.
 This is done by ensuring employees at all levels know their part of the big picture the company is trying to achieve.
 In fact, employees who say their organizational values are “known and understood” are 51 times more likely to be fully engaged.

 Strategic, clear thinking is much simpler to do when everyone knows what the goals are throughout the organization.
 When a great HR Manager creates a plan of action, he or she can easily point to the goals it helps to achieve and the rest of the company can get behind it.
-The first step is articulating company goals and breaking them down through department, team and finally, individual.
+The first step is articulating company goals and breaking them down through department, team, and finally, individual.

-Trust is something great HR managers cultivate because if they don’t, things like harassment, unequal pay and workplace bullying may go unreported, take root and destroy company culture.
+Trust is something great HR managers cultivate because if they don’t, things like harassment, unequal pay, and workplace bullying may go unreported, take root and destroy company culture.
 The first step is ensuring you have a solid confidentiality clause that your employees can access.
 Great HR managers also create a process whereby they process and then resolve complaints.
 A digital performance management and compliance system can help make this even easier.

 When HR Managers understand recognition as a means to motivating the team, they can train other managers in how to approach setting up their own recognition and reward systems.
 It’s a small investment for a big payoff!
 The first step is identifying individual competencies and motivators for the individuals on your team.